-This up and coming brand, launched a couple of years ago, and people are still talking about it.
-The two designers are an amalgamation of a HK designer and a Beijing designer, bringing lux knitwear with bold eye-catching designs and patterns.
+Cynthia & Xiao launched a couple of years ago and people are still talking about it.
+The two designers are an amalgamation of an HK designer and a Beijing designer, bringing together luxe knitwear with bold eye-catching designs and patterns.
 Think bold, minimalist and clean lines.

 Daydream Nation goes beyond clothing.
-Apart from being a fashion brand, it’s also a creative hub that explores theatre, dance, film, and visual arts.
-The brand has gained international recognition for collaborations with Peter Jensen, Urban Outfitters, and was even sited as one of Karl Lagerfeld’s inspirations for the Chanel AW09 collection.
+Apart from being a fashion brand, it’s also a creative hub that explores theatre, dance, film and visual arts.
+The brand has gained international recognition for collaborations with Peter Jensen, Urban Outfitters, and was even cited as one of Karl Lagerfeld’s inspirations for the Chanel AW09 collection.
 The clothing, shoes and accessories are meant for the bold customer.

 Daydream Nation, Shop 3 & 4, No.101, Level 1, K11, 18 Hanoi Road, Tsim Sha Tsui, Kowloon, Hong Kong

-This local brand helmed by a HK duo has international appeal.
-The super funky street wear oozes 90’s vibes and the baggy sweatshirts and graphic tees will make anyone look effortlessly cool.
+This local brand helmed by an HK duo has international appeal.
+The super funky street wear oozes 90s vibes and the baggy sweatshirts and graphic tees will make anyone look effortlessly cool.
 It’s definitely a brand for non-conformist boys and girls who make trends instead of following them and it’s easy to envision stylish stars rocking these looks.